When Advertising Signs Needs a Qualified Appraisal for Donation, Estate, or Insurance

 3. If there is any legal, tax, or insurance consequence, move to an appraisal-ready file before you finalize a filing decision.

-When in doubt, a low-friction screen is cheap and fast.
+When in doubt, use a low-friction screen first.
 It helps you gather a better packet before paying for a full specialist path.

 Red flags that usually indicate a full appraisal path first

-• Estate pieces with uncertain ownership history or no clear provenance notes.
+• Estate pieces with uncertain ownership history or missing acquisition/provenance notes.

-If you need a qualified opinion, use a route that produces written methodology, appraisal scope, and clear assumptions.
+If you need a qualified opinion, choose a route that produces written methodology, appraisal scope, and clear assumptions.
 That combination protects both process and outcome.

 Need a signed report or want a fast read?